loomio/loomio/docs/en/development_handbook/qa_checklist.md

 ## Self test
 As you build stuff, you tend to test it yourself unless you're Chuck Norris.
+You should have unit tests and some e2e tests which pass too.

 ## Code review